yoldar/cordova-plugin-canvas-to-image/README.md

 ============

 This plugin allows you to save the contents of an HTML canvas tag to the iOS Photo Library, Android Gallery or WindowsPhone 8 Photo Album from your app.
-On Android platforms you can change the format of the saved files (png/jpg).
+On Android platforms you can change the format of the saved files (png/jpg) and define the folder where to save the pictures .

 See an example project using it here: [https://github.com/devgeeks/Canvas2ImageDemo](https://github.com/devgeeks/Canvas2ImageDemo) - note: this app does not work in wp8.